MicrosoftDocs/VBA-Docs/api/Visio.Documents.DocumentCreated.md

 The  **DocumentCreated** event handler runs when a new drawing based on the template that contains this code is created.
 The handler initializes an integer variable, _intNumberOfSquares,_ which is used to store the count.

 The  **ShapeAdded** event handler runs each time a shape is added to the drawing page, whether the shape is dragged from a stencil, drawn with a drawing tool, or pasted from the Clipboard.
-The handler checks the **Master** property of the new shape and, if the shape is based on the **Square** master, increments _intNumberOfSquares_.
+The handler checks the **Master** property of the new shape, and if the shape is based on the **Square** master, increments _intNumberOfSquares_.